-Some specialized programs can even answer questions with more accuracy and efficiency than teachers do.
+Some specialised programs can even answer questions with more accuracy and efficiency than teachers do.
 In 2016, a Georgia Tech Professor used an artificial intelligence bot as an online teaching assistant.
-He only revealed the TA’s true identity to the students at the end of the semester.
+He only revealed the TA’s true identity to the students at the end of term.
 The students were very impressed and claimed they couldn't distinguish the bot from a real human. 😯

 Situations like these suggest that robots might be more efficient than human teachers.
 They can tailor individual lessons for each student and are accessible to the largest of classes.
 With such rapid advancement, what are the chances of robots replacing teachers and teaching your children?
 Let's find out.

 It can be scary to imagine a classroom filled with robots and children relying on these metallic teachers like magnets; however, this might not exactly be the case.

 While it may seem that the development of technology has taken the educational system by storm, experts say that the possibility of robots replacing teachers isn’t that high.